ozmarie/pdc-assignments/MushroomFairyRings/README.md

 Ultimately you will write a report about your work to parallelize this code and your findings from running experiments.
 Do the following to get you to this goal:

-- Conduct the profiling of the sequential version as described above and report on which function use time and also can be sped up with the use of multiple threads.
+- Conduct the profiling of the sequential version as described above and report on which function uses time and also can be sped up with the use of multiple threads.
 - Create an OpenMP version
 	- Pay attention to the Main() function to be certain that you are setting the number of threads sent in at the command line- there is an important update needed to the code.
 	- Test it for accuracy before you move forward (work on one function at a time and test before moving on, using multiple threads).